Highlights & Basics

 - Emergency surgical consultation is appropriate before obtaining any diagnostic studies if midgut volvulus is suspected.
 Upper gastrointestinal contrast studies should be ordered in patients who are stable.

-- Treatment is surgical correction, the procedure of choice being the Ladd procedure.
+- Treatment is surgical correction, the procedure of choice being a Ladd procedure.

 Quick Reference